mpv-player/mpv/DOCS/man/options.rst

     linear
         Specifies the scale factor to use while stretching.
 Defaults to 1.0.

+``--tone-mapping-per-channel``
+    Enabling this option (default: no) does tone-mapping per channel instead of linearly.
+Per-channel tone mapping tends to distort overly bright colors towards white, unless they're sufficiently close to the primaries.
+    If you prefer the "Hollywood" look, enabling this option might improve the aesthetic result of tone mapping at the cost of colorimetric accuracy.

+    When enabling this option, it's strongly recommended to also disable ``--tone-mapping-desaturate``.

 ``--hdr-compute-peak=<auto|yes|no>``
     Compute the HDR peak and frame average brightness per-frame instead of relying on tagged metadata.
 These values are averaged over local regions as